jagojar/Apim-Samples/README.md

 1. Add any policy.xml files to the same folder if they are specific to this sample.
 If they are to be reused, place them into the `/shared/apim-policies` folder instead.
 1. Test the sample with all supported infrastructures.
 1. Create a pull request for merge.

----

-## Development

-As you work with this repo, you will likely want to make your own customizations.
-There's little you need to know to be successful.

-The repo uses the bicep linter and has rules defined in `bicepconfig.json`.
-See the [bicep linter documentation](https://learn.microsoft.com/azure/azure-resource-manager/bicep/bicep-config-linter) for details.

-We welcome contributions!
-Please consider forking the repo and creating issues and pull requests to share your samples.
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.
-Thank you!

 ### Testing & Code Coverage